 A trivially simple stored procedure, to be sure.
 But let's note two things.
 One, the SET NOCOUNT ON statement is commented out.
 And two, the only SELECT statement in the procedure returns a single integer value.

-When we ran through the loop 10,000 times 260,626 bytes were received from the server, and for one million loop iterations the number jumps to over 26 million bytes.
-Pretty excessive, considering all our procedure should return is a single row with a single column containing an integer.
+When we ran through the loop 10,000 times, 260,626 bytes were received from the server, and for one million loop iterations, the number jumps to over 26 million bytes.
+Pretty excessive, considering all our procedures should return a single row with a single column containing an integer.

 SET statements within your stored procedure are treated like SELECT statements even though you never see the return values!

-Now we will alter the stored procedure and uncomment the line for SET NOCOUNT ON.
-If we again run the loop a million times, the results are much more satisfying.
+We will alter the stored procedure and uncomment the line for SET NOCOUNT ON.
+Then, if we run the loop a million times again, the results are much more satisfying.

-The number of bytes received from the server for one million iterations is 96, which is less than for ten iterations of the loop without SET NOCOUNT ON.
+The number of bytes received from the server for one million iterations is 96, less than ten iterations of the loop without SET NOCOUNT ON.

-By default, SQL Server returns much more information to the client than the clearly visible "Rows Affected" message.
+By default, SQL Server returns much more information to the client than the visible "Rows Affected" message.
 Out of sight might mean out of mind, but it's still taking up network bandwidth.
-The folks who have advised you to always SET NOCOUNT ON are more right than they know!
+So the folks who have advised you to always SET NOCOUNT ON are more suitable than they know!